As the 2018-19 season draws ever closer, clubs from the Premier League and around Europe are preparing by releasing their new kits.

-We’ve taken a look at some of the top clubs who have already revealed how they will look when they take to the field once more in August.
+We’ve taken a look at some of the clubs who have already revealed how they will look when they take to the field in August.

 This is about as different as you could possibly expect from a shirt that has to remain predominantly red with white.

 The red itself almost appears faded, the collar is like something we’ve never seen before, and they’ve added a strange pink ring onto the sleeve – where the ‘Visit Rwanda’ sponsor will sit.

 Arsenal’s new kit reminds me of that episode of Friends when Ross wears the same outfit as his date pic.twitter.com/SM40ZRzakL

 This is really nice, except it’s not yellow.

 — Kitbag (@KitbagUK) June 7, 2018